tosin2013/12factor-app/README.md

-# Helloworld - WIP
+# Helloworld

 ## Requirements on OpenShift cluster
-Ensure Jenkins has the approprate permissions to project if you are not cluster-admin After the Jenkins pod has deployed under the 00_setup.sh
+Ensure Jenkins has the appropriate permissions to project if you are not cluster-admin After the Jenkins pod has deployed under the 00_setup.sh
 ```
 oc new-project ci